laurentmuller/fpdf2/doc/attachments.md

 - `$file`: The path to the file to be attached.
 - `$name`: An optional alternative file name to be used for the attachment The default value is the base name of the file.
-- `$desc`: An optional description for the file contents.
+- `$description`: An optional description for the file contents.

 **Usage:**